 Pictures of KMDD workshop seminars ... more

-of Contents (Some entries are passord protected for copyright reasons)
+of Contents (Some entries are password protected for copyright reasons)

 Untrained teachers can use dilemma discussions successfully for entertaining their students without producing a real learning effect.
 Untrained teachers also run the risk to trigger too strong emotions and may not even notice when participants feel pain.
-Therefore, we strongly advice against using the KMDD if not trained and certified, or taking part in a mentored KMDD training program.
+Therefore, I advice against using the DT/KMDD if you are not trained and certified.

 In order to protect students against possible harm through un-professional use of the KMDD by non-certified teachers, and the investment of time and money by well-trained and certified KMDD-Teachers and KMDD-Trainers, as well as to hold up the quality of the KMDD, the KMDD has been registered as an international mark.